Q. How can I understand the sFTP flow easily?

 Q. What are the error messages I could receive?

 Depending on the file upload, there could be any error.
-Refer to the error docs here for more information based on the error code.
+Refer to the file specs for more information based on the error code.

 Q. Do I need to reprocess the entire file if it fails?